At the bottom of my yearly doctor’s report, it lists ‘BMI.’

 Fat that accumulates around the waist and chest tends to be more dangerous than fat around the hips and thighs.

-Diet, exercise and lifestyle choices are all of equal importance, too.
+Nutrition, exercise and lifestyle choices are all of importance.

 So, if you want to be on top of your health, grab a tape measure and figure out your true height, then hop on the scale to find your current weight.

-Plug the numbers into the handy calculator below to find your BMI.
+Plug the numbers into the handy senior BMI calculator below to find your number.

 Being educated and taking charge of your health is all part of FEELING GOOD!